top of page

 I won't work on anyone who:

-- has been openly exposed to anyone who tests positive for flu/cold/COVID within 2 weeks of the scheduled appointment;
+- has been openly exposed to anyone who tests positive for flu/cold/COVID or other contagious illnesses within 2 weeks of the scheduled appointment;

-- has any symptoms of flu/cold/COVID, severe allergies, or any other respiratory illness (constant coughing or trouble breathing, fever, etc) within 2 weeks leading up to the appointment;
+- has any symptoms of any respiratory illness (constant coughing or trouble breathing, fever, etc) or otherwise within 2 weeks leading up to the appointment;

 - is experiencing any other issue that compromises your health (chronic breakouts, acne, bruising in the tattoo area, etc.).

-Your body is already trying to fight off an illness: it can slow the tattoo progress, lower your pain tolerance significantly, and slow the healing process afterwards.
+Your body is already trying to fight off an illness: it can lower your pain tolerance significantly during the appointment, and slow the healing process afterwards.

 E-mail to reschedule with me if you're feeling under the weather as soon as possible - this will help both of us from potentially spreading or catching any illnesses.